duygusimsek/MechaCar_Statistical_Analysis/README.md

 * To determine if the manufacturing lots are statistically different from the mean population t-test was run.

-* A statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers was designed.
+* A statistical study to compare the vehicle performance of the MechaCar vehicles against vehicles from other manufacturers was designed.

-* A summary interpretation of the findings for each statistical analysis was written.
+* For the findings of each statistical analysis, a summary was written.

-* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-You’ll write a summary interpretation of the findings for each statistical analysis.

 ## Results